 Today, much of the wall has gone, but parts remain.
 A popular hike follows the path of the wall from end to end, and there are various archaeological sites along the route where you can see the remains of Roman encampments.
 It’s a must for anyone visiting Northumberland, or taking a UK road trip.

 Howick Hall is not open all year round so do check the website for further details.
 Season tickets are available which cost £28 single and £48 double.
-Alternatively pay £7.70 for adults and £6.60 for the over 60’s.
+Alternatively, pay £7.70 for adults and £6.60 for the over 60’s.
 Children are free.
-Canines are not allowed at the hall unless they are assistance dogs.

 Lindisfarne or Holy Island as it is known locally can be accessed via a causeway.
 It is important to check tide times prior to visiting the island or you may find yourself unable to drive to the island or back onto the mainland!